 After more than a three hour drive from Patna to Bodh Gaya, during which my driver honked the car's horn almost non-stop all the way, I was desperately in need of relaxation.
 But would I be able to find the kind of peace I was looking for?

 The closest town to Bodh Gaya, called Gaya, was a loud and seething jumble of people, animals, roads, and traffic of all kinds.
 Hence, I had fears that Bodh Gaya, only 12 kilometers away, might have a similar environment.
 Fortunately, my concerns were unfounded.
 I even had a profound mediation experience at the Mahabodhi Temple.

 The Mahabodhi Temple was declared a UNESCO World Heritage Site in 2002.
-Impressive as it is, the Temple complex didn't always look this way.
-Prior to 1880, when it was restored by the British, all accounts indicate that it was a sadly uncared for and partially collapsed ruin.
+Impressive as it is, the temple complex didn't always look this way.
+Prior to 1880, when it was restored by the British, all accounts indicate that it was a sadly neglected for and partially collapsed ruin.

 It's believed that the temple was first built by Emperor Ashoka in the 3rd century.
 Its current form dates back to the 5th or 6th centuries.
 However, much of it was destroyed by Muslim rulers in the 11th century.

 Even the existing bodhi (fig) tree at the temple complex is not the original tree that the Buddha became enlightened under.
 Apparently, it's likely to be the fifth succession of the original one.
 The other trees were destroyed, over time, by man-made and natural disasters.